-According to traditional theories in cognitive psychology, the representations of meaning involved in language comprehension and production are amodal, and have a compositional structure (e.g., Kintsch, 1988; McKoon & Ratcliff, 1992; Reed, 2016).
+According to traditional theories, the representations of meaning involved in language comprehension and production are amodal, and have a compositional structure (e.g., Kintsch, 1988; McKoon & Ratcliff, 1992, 1998; Reed, 2016).
 During comprehension, people presumably create a coherent network of propositions by identifying the propositions in a sentence or text and their interrelations in terms of argument overlap or rhetorical structure (Asher & Lascarides, 2003; Kintsch & Van Dijk, 1978).
 Moreover, comprehenders presumably infer particular propositions to fill potential coherence gaps in the linguistic input.
 Likewise, for language production, such a propositional representation is assumed to constitute the starting point of the production process (e.g., Levelt, 1989).
 However, grounded comprehension and production models have received more attention within the last two decades.
-These models assume that modal sensorimotor processes play an essential role in meaning representation during language processing (e.g., Barsalou, 1999; Glenberg & Gallese, 2012; Gleberg & Kaschak, 2002; Zwaan, 2004; for critical reviews, see Machery, 2007, 2010; Mahon & Caramazza, 2008).
+These models assume that modal sensorimotor processes play an essential role in meaning representation during language processing (e.g., Barsalou, 1999; Glenberg & Gallese, 2012; Glenberg & Kaschak, 2002; Zwaan, 2004; for critical reviews, see Machery, 2007, 2010; Mahon & Caramazza, 2008; Winter et al., 2022).

-Meaning representations in language processing are assumed to involve the re-activations of experiences with objects, events, and situations that the linguistic stimulus (sentence or text) refers to.
+According to these latter models, meaning representations in language processing are assumed to involve the re-activations of experiences with objects, events, and situations that the linguistic stimulus (word, sentence or text) refers to.
 However, so far, the evidence for this view is mixed.
-While there is evidence that modal representations are activated during language processing, their activation seems context-dependent (e.g., Lebois et al., 2015; and Yee & Thompson-Schill, 2016 for an overview).
-Also, it remains unclear whether they play a functional role in language processing (e.g., Ostarek & Huettig, 2019).
+While there is evidence that modal representations are activated during language processing, their activation seems contextdependent (e.g., Lebois et al., 2015; and Yee & Thompson-Schill, 2016 for an overview).
+Also, it remains unclear whether they play a functional role in language processing (e.g., Montero-Melis et al., 2022; Ostarek & Huettig, 2019; Pulvermüller et al., 2005; Strozyk et al., 2019; Vermeulen et al., 2008; Yee et al., 2013).
 Thus, it is conceivable that modal representations constitute a mere epiphenomenon, possibly a residual from language acquisition during which sensorimotor meaning representations might be functionally relevant.
 Alternatively, language comprehension and production might be better characterized by hybrid representations comprising modal and amodal components.
-This would explain why some studies reported strong evidence for the involvement of modal representations during language processing, whereas others do not (for an overview, see Kaup et al., 2016; Kaup & Ulrich, 2017; see also Schütt et al., 2022).
-Although the hybrid hypothesis has become popular in recent years (e.g., Binder & Desai, 2011; Dove, 2009, 2011; Wajnerman Paz, 2018; Zwaan 2014), a systematic investigation of the factors that influence which type of representation gains the upper hand during comprehension and production is still missing.
+This would explain why some studies reported strong evidence for the involvement of modal representations during language processing, whereas others do not (for an overview, see Kaup et al., 2015; Kaup & Ulrich, 2017; see also Berndt et al., 2018, 2020; Ostarek & Hüttig, 2017; Schütt et al., 2022, 2023).
+Although the hybrid hypothesis has become popular in recent years (e.g., Binder & Desai, 2011; Dove, 2009, 2011, 2022; Wajnerman Paz, 2018; Zwaan, 2014), a systematic investigation of the factors that influence which type of representation gains the upper hand during comprehension and production is still missing.